78. Smooth Move

 In late 2007, Linda began talking about retiring from teaching elementary school, selling our home in Kirkland, Washington, and moving 75 miles south to Olympia.
 Boy, was I was reluctant to get on board with that!
 So much work!
 I pointed to my hastily-drawn list of pros and cons.

 A white foggy fuzz of “what-ifs” closed in around me; I was overwhelmed in so many fearful thoughts that it was hard to move.
 For example, the housing market and everything else was in recession—there were several homes for sale nearby just like ours, unsold for many months.
-Stores were closing, people were losing jobs and Linda was turning in her resignation!
-You could see the For-Sale signs on houses overgrown and faded, hanging crooked by one hook.
+Stores were closing, people were losing jobs and Linda was about to turn in her resignation!
+You could see the nearby For-Sale signs, overgrown and faded, hanging crooked by one hook.
 We could be stuck for a very long time with dashed hopes.
 But wait… even worse, what if our house sold too soon?
 Linda wanted to finish out the school year, so we’d need to stay around until late June.
 What would we do if the house sold in early spring?
 She agreed that would be bad, and offered up a plan which involved storing our things and staying with a fellow teacher until the end of the term.
 It could have worked, but it sounded like a big hassle.
 My wife was not dissuaded.

 Linda’s list of pros (and no cons) was short & simple.
 Number 1: it was the right thing to do.
 Number 2: it’s what she wanted to do.
 Number 3: never mind all the negatives, it was going to work out.